 - Expensive plans

-DIRECTV STREAM’s CHOICE plan and above comes with ESPN, TNT, and NBA TV.
-You’ll also get your local ABC channel and regional sports networks based on your billing location, giving you complete local and primetime NBA coverage.
+Stream with DIRECTV’s CHOICE plan and above comes with ESPN and NBA TV.
+You’ll also get your local ABC and NBC channels and regional sports networks based on your billing location, giving you nearly complete local and primetime NBA coverage.

-We don’t recommend going beyond the CHOICE plan because it’s expensive—even compared to Fubo, Hulu + Live TV, and YouTube TV.
-But no other live TV streaming service offers the same RSN and national coverage.
+I don’t recommend going beyond the CHOICE plan because it’s expensive—even compared to Fubo, Hulu + Live TV, and YouTube TV.
+But no other live TV streaming service offers the same comprehensive RSN and national coverage.

-You’ll still run into blackouts with DIRECTV STREAM when it comes to out-of-market games.
-But you can add NBA League Pass to your subscription for as low as $16.99 a month to avoid those blackouts.
-Therefore, you can watch every NBA game with League Pass and the channels offered through DIRECTV STREAM.
+You’ll still run into blackouts with DIRECTV when it comes to out-of-market games.
+Previously, you could add NBA League Pass to your subscription as a monthly add-on to avoid those blackouts.
+But now, you’ll need a standalone League Pass subscription through NBA.com or Amazon Prime Video.

 Data effective as of post date.
 Compatible device and internet connection required.
 Offers and availability may vary by location and are subject to change.